PALS Provider: Course

 What is the recommended dose of amiodarone for pediatric VT with a pulse?

-What is the maximum total dose of amiodarone for pediatric cardiac arrest?
+What is the correct dose of adenosine for pediatric SVT?

 High-quality CPR requires a compression rate of 90-100 per minute for children.